 How is Calculated

 There are two facts about the magnitude that may be counterintuitive for a newcomer to the hobby:

 - It is "reversed" - the smaller the number, the brighter the celestial object appears on the night sky.

 Magnitude Examples on Different Astronomical Objects

-Here I curated few interesting astrophotography and stargazing objects in order of their magnitude.
-Sorted from the brightest to the dimmest (non-visible).
+Here I curated a few interesting astrophotography and stargazing objects in order of their magnitude.
+I sorted from the brightest to the dimmest (non-visible).

 |Astronomical Object||Apparent Magnitude|

 |Naked Eye Limit||6|

 It's important to remember that there is one more important factor in stargazing and astrophotography than magnitude itself - the clear, dark sky.
 It can be hard to spot even bright objects like Pleiades or Orion Nebula on a highly light-polluted night sky in a city.
 If you live in a town area like me, then get into the car, drive some distance from the center, and enjoy astronomy as it should be - without (or with greatly reduced) artificial light.
 Use this fantastic map to find dark-sky spots in your area.